team-watchdog/colombo-skylines/README.md

 So we have a few notable issues:

+1. The real CMC has a floating population of over 500,000 vehicles.
+We can only simulate a fraction of that.
-1. Vehicle-to-population ratio discrepancy:
+2. This shows up as a vehicle-to-population ratio discrepancy:
    - Real Colombo: 1:5 ratio (206 vehicles per 1000 people)
    - Our model: Approximately 1:10 ratio
-2. Perfect adherence to schedules in public transport, unlike real-world variation
+3. Perfect adherence to schedules in public transport, unlike real-world variation
-3. Transport speeds can be adjusted for each type of vehicle, but currently do not mirror real life
+4. Transport speeds can be adjusted for each type of vehicle, but currently do not mirror real life
+5. Visual assets are taken from many different mods for countries other than Sri Lanka, and despite our best efforts, do not look completely Sri Lankan.

 ## More Information